Key Quotes in J.B. Priestley's An Inspector Calls: A Deep Dive into Meaning and Significance

 Eric Birling: Exploring themes of Responsibility and Social Inequality

 Eric Birling, unlike his parents, shows a degree of genuine remorse.
-His confession highlights the devastating consequences of his actions and the impact of social inequality.
+Which means his confession highlights the devastating consequences of his actions and the impact of social inequality.
 Key quotes spoken by Eric reveal his inner turmoil and his understanding of the larger social issues at play.

 -